ncullen93/bctR/README.md

 The code is mostly in pure R, but I am planning to implement a few functions in C++ (w/ Rcpp) which would never need to be modified - e.g. breadth-first search.

+Additionally, I am planning to use parallel processing wherever possible so that performance will be quite fast - especially when run on a high-performance computing cluster.

 Expected Date of Completion: March 1, 2016.